Information for students admitted to the Fall 2020 semester

 How to Register for BUS 714

 Please keep in mind that you need to complete this course in your first semester, so you will have to plan your other courses around the BUS 714 class.
-The BUS 714 course is currently listed in the regular online class schedule, but registration for this course will open on July 23, 2019.
-For the Fall semester, there are three sections offered: Mondays 6:30 - 9:15 pm, Thursdays 2 - 4:45 pm and Thursdays 6:30 to 9:15 pm, all held at the San Francisco State University Downtown Campus.
+The BUS 714 course is listed in the regular online class schedule, but registration for this course will be open after July 21, 2020 .
+For the Fall semester, two sections will be offered, both on Wednesdays, one from 2 - 4:45 pm and the other from 6:30 - 9:15 pm.
 The class is offered through the College of Extended Learning and the course fee is US$1,185, independent of the other courses on your semester schedule.
 Once you register for BUS 714, course payment is due within five calendar days.
 Students receive a credit/no credit grade upon completing the course.

-To search on the class schedule for the BUS 714 Business Writing course in August:
+To search on the class schedule for the BUS 714 Business Writing course:

 - Type BUS 714 under Subject